 On September 13, 2016, the New York State Department of Financial Services (“NYDFS”) issued proposed cybersecurity regulations (“Original Proposed Regulations”) that would impose new, stringent cybersecurity requirements on banks, money transmitters, insurance companies, and other financial service providers regulated by the NYDFS (collectively, “Regulated Institutions”).

 During the 45-day notice and public comment period, NYDFS received over 150 comments from Regulated Institutions, trade associations, individuals and third party service providers, including cybersecurity service providers.
 On December 28, 2016, the NYDFS published revised proposed regulations (“Revised Proposed Regulations”) to address the comments received.
 Below is a table summarizing the most salient changes to the Original Proposed Regulations.
 Please note that the information in the table is not a comprehensive summary of the proposed regulations.
-Download a printable PDF of the proposed cybersecurity regulations chart.

 |Requirement||Original Proposed Regulation||Revised Proposed Regulation|